SummaiyaBegum/Accessing_data_and_QC/workflow.md

   These trimmed files will be used for alignment.

 * `--cut_front`
-  Removes low-quality bases from the beginning of each read.
+  Enables quality-based cutting from the beginning of the read.

 * `--cut_tail`
-  Removes low-quality bases from the end of each read.
+  Enables quality-based cutting from the end of the read.
-  Sequencing quality is usually lower at the ends, so trimming improves accuracy.

 * `--cut_mean_quality 25`
-  Trims regions where average quality drops below Q25.
-  Q25 means high-confidence bases (~99.7% accuracy).
+  Sets the mean quality threshold used during quality-based cutting.
+  In this workflow, fastp uses Q25 as the threshold when deciding where to cut low-quality regions.
+  Q25 corresponds to approximately 99.68% expected base-call accuracy.

 * `--length_required 40`
   Removes reads shorter than 40 bases after trimming.